calculix/CalculiX-Examples/Setup.md

 All examples are developed and tested with CalculiX 2.10 in the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
 It is configured such that you can easily compile new versions of CCX and CCX.

 Python, Gmsh and Gnuplot are included.

+For tetraeder meshing of solid parts netgen is called by CGX.
+The binary file `ng_vol` must be in the path.
+See [ngsolve.org](https://ngsolve.org/downloads) for instructions on download and installation.

 It has, however, some disadvantages: